leapbtw/uxplay-windows/README.md

 `uxplay-windows` (this project) provides binaries of UxPlay for Windows 10/11 users, making it easier for those who may find compiling UxPlay challenging.
 Most other software achieving the same functionality as `uxplay-windows` is usually paid and non-free.

+> [!TIP]
+> *I can't see my PC in AirPlay from my iPhone/iPad/Mac!!!*
+> 1. Check if the server is running: click on the tray icon and restart it
+> 2. Make sure you have [Bojour](https://developer.apple.com/download/all/?q=Bonjour%20SDK%20for%20Windows) installed on your PC
+> 3. Toggle Airplane Mode on your iPhone/iPad/Mac twice and try again

 > [!IMPORTANT]
-> Why is Windows Defender complaining when installing?
+> *Why is Windows Defender complaining during installation?*
 >
 > ![alt text](https://raw.githubusercontent.com/leapbtw/uxplay-windows/refs/heads/main/stuff/defender.png "defender")
+>

-Just click on `More info` and it will let you install.
+> Just click on `More info` and it will let you install.
 It complains because the executable is not signed.
 If you don't trust this software you can always build it yourself!
 See below.

 > UxPlay was updated, why isn't uxplay-windows?